 The Springs uses the term 'spa' in the European tradition... we are an Integrative Medicine Center offering the best treatments associated with nature within a hospital setting.

-New York State has a rich history of the use of mineral springs for healing, and during the Victorian Era, "taking the waters" was a summer-time ritual across the state, drawing patrons from the whole region and world-wide.
+New York State has a rich history of the use of mineral springs for healing, and during the Victorian Era, "taking the waters" was a summer-time ritual across the state.
 Each spring site had distinctive mineral composition specializing in treatments for specific conditions.
 Clifton Springs is designated as a sulphur mineral spring, making it especially therapeutic for conditions such as osteoarthritis, rheumatoid arthritis, fibromyalgia, other musculoskeletal pain conditions, respiratory infections, and skin conditions.
 Soaking in sulphur-rich mineral water has anti-inflammatory, analgesic (pain relieving), and antibacterial effects.

 The historical traditions of using mineral waters therapeutically (the technical term is balneotherapy) diminished in the United States over the years.
 Although there are active mineral springs throughout the country, many of them geothermal springs, most of them are not associated with medicine as we know it today.
 In Europe and countries like Israel, Russia, Japan, and Korea, balneotherapy is widely recognized as a therapeutic tool, and is not only used regularly, but a significant amount of research is conducted on the therapeutic use of mineral waters, seaweeds, muds, and salts.
 Some countries include treatment at a spa as part of the national health insurance coverage for certain medical conditions like osteo- and rheumatoid arthritis, particularly those employing sulphur mineral waters.